memfault/interrupt/_posts/2021-02-14-arm-semihosting.md

 ## How to use it

-On this example, I run the program on an STM32, and use the `arm-none-eabi` toolchain allong with **openOCD** `gdbserver`.
+In this example, I run the program on an STM32, and use the `arm-none-eabi` toolchain along with **openOCD** `gdbserver`.
 Other tools may be used instead depending on your hardware, for more details on which debug interface to use, It would be wise to read [this article](https://interrupt.memfault.com/blog/a-deep-dive-into-arm-cortex-m-debug-interfaces).

 Once you are all set, we can start coding.